hackclub/hackclub/workshops/Simple Js Clock/README.md

 }
 ```

 **Explanation** : We use `if-else` statements to check if our seconds are 0, meaning if we have passed a minute.
-When that statement is true, i.e when we pass a minute, we set all our `transitionDuration` to 0.
+When that statement is true, i.e when we pass a minute, we set all our `transitionDurations` to 0.
 Which means we basically stop our transitions at that particular moment.
 Otherwise we keep all our `transitionDuration` to the normal value.
 This prevents that bug from happening every minute.

 The Final Code: